newhavenrb/conferences/Home.md

-Crowd-sourced RailsConf wiki!
+A crowd-sourced RailsConf wiki!
 Working together is better.  :)

 ## The Idea